Skip to contents

 spectrum_1 <- read_opus(dsn = file_1)

-At the first level of the list output, data is arranged as shown in the Bruker OPUS viewer.
+At the top level, the list structure matches how data is organized in the Bruker OPUS viewer.

 meas_1 <- spectrum_1[["BF_lo_01_soil_cal.1"]]